International Women's Media Foundation: History

 In July 2020 the IWMF helped to organize the Coalition Against Online Violence, a group of more than 80 organizations internationally working to combat online attacks.
 CAOV seeks solutions and provides collective support for journalists and others affected by online violence through its Online Violence Response Hub, which was launched in 2021.

 In 2021, IWMF worked with the Thomson Reuters Foundation, UNESCO, and the International News Safety Institute to publish practical legal guides for journalists and organizations, including Online attacks against journalists: Know your rights, The Practical Guide for Women Journalists on How to Respond to Online Harassment and Gender-Sensitive Safety Policies for Newsrooms: Checklist and Guidelines.
 Content includes discussion of specific legal tools and of journalists' legal rights in 13 countries.
 Further resources were published in 2022, including a Mental Health Guide for Journalists facing Online Violence, and A Guide for Protecting Journalists and Newsrooms Against Online Violence.
 These resources are also relevant to fact-checkers, who are increasingly experiencing harassment.

 In 2023 the IWMF worked with the American Press Institute to develop an inclusive guide for journalists dealing with online harassment and threats.
 They worked with PEN America to develop Digital Safety Snacks, short online videos describing steps that people can take to protect themselves from online abuse.

 From June to December 2024, IWMF, CAOV and others carried out an #ElectSafely Campaign in support of journalists covering contentious elections worldwide.
 IWMF carried out safety trainings and events with PEN America and other partners as part of a U.S. Election Safety Summer campaign.

+In 2026, the IWMF was designated as an 'undesirable organization' in Russia.